My focus: the questions that spark leadership.

 - Non-degree studies, Intercollegiate Center for Classical Studies (Rome), 1982

-My most recent book is Leadership Studies: The Dialogue of Disciplines (Elgar, 2011), co-edited it with Prof. Ronald F. Riggio of Claremont College.
+I’m the co-editor of Leadership Studies: The Dialogue of Disciplines (Elgar, 2011), along with Prof. Ronald F. Riggio of Claremont College.
 I wrote the concluding chapter.
 The book was recognized as one of the year’s best books in leadership studies by the International Leadership Association.

 My research is interdisciplinary, drawing on the social sciences, interviews, imaginative literature, and classic texts stretching back to ancient literature.
 I’ve written about everything from Gilgamesh to Henry Ford.
 Leadership doesn’t come in neat little boxes, so we have to be imaginative and creative in how we explore it.

 I’ve taught at Washington College since 1998.
 My departmental teaching focuses on groups, collaboration, and leaders.
 I also teach a first-year seminar, ‘The Business of Organized Crime,’ and in the summers I often teach a course on culture, leadership and innovation in Rome, Italy.